 As the two most common places for mice to hide (attic and basement), I have a small number of mouse traps set up just waiting for them to appear, looking for a warm place to set up a home.
 Needless to say, I am very careful when going to the basement or attic!

-It is difficult to cover other parts of your house because you do not want many traps that you can accidentally set off yourself.
+It is difficult to cover other parts of your house with traps because you do not want to accidentally set them off, or even worse, you don’t want the kids to set them off!

 If you think you have mice in your house, I wish you luck finding them.